 The overall cross-reactivity rate is about 1% when using first-generation cephalosporins or cephalosporins with similar R1 side chains.
 For penicillin-allergic patients, the use of third- or fourth-generation cephalosporins or cephalosporins with dissimilar side chains than the penicillin carries a negligible risk of cross allergy8.

-Cephalosporins are generally not recommended patients with immediate allergic reactions to penicillins (eg. anaphylaxis, bronchospasm).
+Cephalosporins are generally not recommended for use in patients with immediate allergic reactions to penicillins (eg. anaphylaxis, bronchospasm).

 The newer agents have much longer half-lives resulting in the decrease of dosing frequency.

-First generation cephalosporins have relatively narrow spectrum of activity focused mainly on the gram-positive cocci.
+First generation cephalosporins have relatively narrow spectrum of activity focused primarily on the gram-positive cocci.

 Spectrum of activity:

 Modest gram-negative bacteria coverage: Escherichia coli, Proteus mirabilis, and Klebsiella pneumoniae, though susceptibilities may vary.
-Poor activity against Moraxella catarrhalis and Hemophilus influenzae.
+Poor activity against Moraxella catarrhalis and Hemophilus influenzae, Neisseria spp.